Conference 2025

 Thursday 2nd October

-• Choose one morning and one afternoon workshop or knowledge-sharing session from a range of themes.
+• Morning and afternoon workshop or knowledge-sharing sessions from a range of themes including water regulation, quality and quantity; paludiculture; developing technologies; mosaic habitats; improving restoration practice and community engagement.
 Delegates will be required to select workshops in advance on a first come, first served basis.

-• Plenary session reflecting on findings from the conference with representatives from across the UK.
+• Plenary session reflecting on findings from the conference and the future of the water environment with representatives from across the UK.

 Booking